Good Ol’ Southern Fried Chicken

 Combine poultry seasoning, garlic powder, lemon pepper, paprika and salt.
 Combine 1 tablespoon of this seasoning blend with the flour.
 (Tradition dictates you do this in a paper bag, for shaking the pieces around; plastic also works.)

-Drain buttermilk-soaked chicken pieces on a wire rack and sprinkle them with the remaining seasoning mix, rubbing it into the nooks and crannies.
+Drain buttermilk-soaked chicken pieces on a wire rack and sprinkle with remaining seasoning mix, rubbing it into the nooks and crannies.

 Drop a few chicken pieces at a time into flour mixture and dredge to cover all surfaces.
 Shake off excess flour and set pieces on a tray so they don't touch.